 What are the typical rates for Airbnb Property Management?

-Rates range from as little as 10% up to around 25%.
+The industry average rates range from as little as 10% up to around 25%.
 Those are quite typical for an Airbnb service fee in the UK, yet in other countries, the top-end rates could be much higher.
 And, depending on where you’re located, your fees will be subject to VAT.